|

 Can I see the northern lights when it is cloudy?

 Well, that depends.
-First of all, Iceland is well-known for its unpredictable weather: the fact that it is cloudy now does not mean that the sky will still be cloudy 5 minutes from now.
+First of all, Islanda is well-known for its unpredictable weather: the fact that it is cloudy now does not mean that the sky will still be cloudy 5 minutes from now.

 As long as we can find some gaps in the cloud cover, some windows of clear sky – there’s hope.